P0521: Engine Oil Pressure Sensor/Switch Range/Performance

 Most Reported On

 P0521 is an OBD-II diagnostic trouble code meaning “Engine Oil Pressure Sensor/Switch Range/Performance.”
-The oil pressure sensor is reporting readings outside the expected range.
-Can indicate actual low oil pressure or a sensor fault.
-This code is most commonly reported on 1999-2008 Porsche 911 (Carrera, Carrera S, Carrera 4, Carrera 4S, Targa), 1997-2008 Porsche Boxster (Base, S), and 2014-2019 Chevrolet Silverado 1500, plus 27 other vehicles, with repair costs ranging from $50 to $18,000.
+This code indicates the engine oil pressure sensor or switch is sending a reading that is implausible or out of its normal operating range — for example, the value doesn't match what the engine's speed and conditions should produce.
+Unlike a simple circuit fault, this means the signal is present but doesn't make sense (range/performance).
+It can be caused by a failing sensor, wiring issues, or by genuinely abnormal oil pressure.
+Because oil pressure protects the engine, a true low-pressure reading should be confirmed and taken seriously.
+This code is most commonly reported on 1999-2008 Porsche 911 (Carrera, Carrera S, Carrera 4, Carrera 4S, Targa), 1997-2008 Porsche Boxster (Base, S), and 2014-2019 Chevrolet Silverado 1500, plus 32 other vehicles, with repair costs ranging from $50 to $18,000.

 Common Causes